 When an accident happens, there is almost always someone around to see what happens.
 If a person offers an account of the accident — primarily if that person is not affiliated with you or the other driver — insurance companies will likely trust this version.
 The reason is that if someone who doesn’t know those involved in a crash steps forward with an account, it is likely not skewed one way or the other.
 Therefore, it is the most reliable way for an investigator to find who is responsible.

 When a driver’s negligence results in an injury, you want the investigation to prove that you are innocent.
 When the other driver is found liable, you may be able to recover financial compensation.
-Contact a lawyer, like a Memphis personal injury lawyer from Wiseman Bray PLLC, to begin making your case today.
+Contact a lawyer, like a Memphis personal injury lawyer from Patterson Bray, to begin making your case today.